 College of Science & Engineering

 Quantum materials host a variety of electronic states with remarkable potential for technological applications.
 Among those, high-temperature superconductors have attracted both fundamental and applied scientists for their ability to carry currents without dissipation above the liquid nitrogen boiling temperature.
-Because most quantum materials displaying this unconventional state also show a nearby antiferromagnetic phase, elucidating the interplay between these two states has become a key challenge to understand and possibly design new superconductors.
-In this project, the intertwining between superconductivity and antiferromagnetism is explored via a novel sign-problem free quantum Monte Carlo approach.
+Because most quantum materials displaying this unconventional state also show other types of electronic order nearby, elucidating the interplay between them has become a key challenge to understand and possibly design new superconductors.
+Another unique state of quantum matter, which contrasts sharply with superconductivity, is the Mott insulator, in which electron-electron interactions localize the charge carriers, thus strongly suppressing conduction.